Varanger National Tourist Route is a 100-mile-long stretch of road between Varangerbotn and Hamningberg in the county of Finnmark in Arctic Norway.

 At Hildonen Bakery and Confectionery in Vadsø you can enjoy cakes, baguettes and other baked goods with a good cup of coffee.

-Rica Hotel Vadsø in Vadsø serves dishes using local ingredients.
+Scandic Hotel Vadsø in Vadsø serves dishes using local ingredients.

 Restaurant Arctic at Vardø Hotel in Vardø has a well-known cuisine that makes the most of local ingredients.